 Because the bitcoin blockchain is a public ledger, any bitcoin transaction can be viewed using a bitcoin explorer website.
 The easiest way to locate your bitcoin transfer is to search for the bitcoin address your funds are being sent to.

-- Go to a blockchain explorer site such as blockchain.info, BlockCypher, or Block Explorer.
+- Go to a blockchain explorer site such as blockchain.com/explorer, BlockCypher, or Block Explorer.

 - Search for your "receiving" bitcoin address (the address the funds are being sent to).